mikrono/tModLoaderWiki_kr_ko/Useful-Vanilla-Fields.md

 * dash; int

 Enables a dash ability depending on the value of the variable.
+1 = Ninja Master Gear Dash.
 2 = Eye of Cthulhu Shield Dash.
 3 = Solar Armor Dash.
-4 = Ninja Master Gear Dash.

 * endurance; float (%)